AICC/CMI-5_Spec_Current/cmi5_spec.md

     <td valign="top"><p><strong>Description:</strong> Used by the LMS to determine if an AU has been sufficiently satisfied for the purposes of determining overall course satisfaction or determining if prerequisites were met for other activities.</p>
       <p><strong>moveOn Values are as follows:</strong></p>
       <ul>
-        <li>moveOn Value = "Passed" : If the LMS receives a statement with the verb "Passed", then the LMS will consider the AU satisfied.</li>
+        <li><code>moveOn</code> Value = "Passed" : If the LMS receives a statement with the verb "Passed", then the LMS will consider the AU satisfied.</li>
-        <li>moveOn Value = "Completed" : If the LMS receives a statement with the verb "Completed", then the LMS will consider the AU satisfied.<br>
+        <li><code>moveOn</code> Value = "Completed" : If the LMS receives a statement with the verb "Completed", then the LMS will consider the AU satisfied.<br>
           </li>
-        <li>moveOn Value = "CompletedAndPassed" : If the LMS receives statements with the verbs "Completed" and "Passed", then the LMS will consider the AU satisfied.</li>
+        <li><code>moveOn</code> Value = "CompletedAndPassed" : If the LMS receives statements with the verbs "Completed" and "Passed", then the LMS will consider the AU satisfied.</li>
-        <li>moveOn Value = "CompletedOrPassed" : If the LMS receives a statement with either of the verbs "Completed" or "Passed", then the LMS will consider the AU satisfied.</li>
+        <li><code>moveOn</code> Value = "CompletedOrPassed" : If the LMS receives a statement with either of the verbs "Completed" or "Passed", then the LMS will consider the AU satisfied.</li>
-        <li>moveOn Value = "NotApplicable": The LMS will consider the AU satisfied.</li>
+        <li><code>moveOn</code> Value = "NotApplicable": The LMS will consider the AU satisfied.</li>
       </ul>
       <p><strong>Usage:</strong></p>
       <p>If all member AUs in a block are satisfied, then the block is considered satisfied for prerequisites and sequencing.<br>If all member AUs and Blocks are satisfied, then the course is considered satisfied for prerequisites or credit in relation to other courses or curricula.</p>